 The introduction of library guides through the ANZCA Library has a valuable section on doctors’ welfare that holds resource materials and articles to support and guide fellows and trainees.
 This guide is updated regularly.

-Medical colleges launch Wellbeing Charter for Doctors
+Wellbeing Charter for Doctors

 Four medical colleges have come together to form a Wellbeing Charter for Doctors that defines wellbeing and sets out the shared responsibility for supporting doctors’ wellbeing.

-The charter is a collaborative effort by the Royal Australasian College of Surgeons (RACS), Australasian College for Emergency Medicine (ACEM), Australian and New Zealand College of Anaesthetists (ANZCA) and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
+It is a collaborative effort by the Royal Australasian College of Surgeons (RACS), Australasian College for Emergency Medicine (ACEM), Australian and New Zealand College of Anaesthetists (ANZCA) and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).

 The charter is endorsed by the Council of Presidents of Medical Colleges (CPMC), the unifying organisation for specialist medical colleges of Australia.

 ANZCA recommends that this document is read in conjunction with PS49 Guideline on the health of specialists, specialist international medical graduates and trainees which provides further details and recommendations.